On knot types of clean Lagrangian intersections in $T^*\mathbb{R}^3$: Clean intersection in the cotangent bundle

-The next proposition shows that if the clean intersection $K$ is connected, then $(m_2)^*$ is, in fact, the cup product on $K$.
-Let $i_K\colon K\to L_1$ denote the inclusion map. \begin{prop} If $K$ is connected, there are isomorphisms
+The next proposition shows that if the clean intersection $K$ is connected, then $(m_2)^*$ is determined by the cup product on $K$.
+Let $i_K\colon K\to L_1$ denote the inclusion map. \begin{prop} Suppose that $K$ is connected.
+Then, there exist $\sigma\in \Z$ and isomorphisms of graded $\Z/2$-vector spaces